Viktor-SRC/holbertonschool-zero_day/git/README.md

-This file is nott empty
+This file is not empty
+Still not empty